enzo-project/enzo-e/doc/source/devel/hydro_infrastructure.rst

 We briefly define a few terms that are used throughout the documentation and codebase

-Integrable/Reconstructable Quantities
+Integration/Primitive Quantities
 -------------------------------------

-Throughout this guide and the relevant sections of the codebase, we refer to quantities as reconstructable (i.e. they are used for reconstructing left/right interface states) and integrable (i.e. the primary quantities that are evolved by the integrator).
-There is a high degree of overlap between these categories and the precise categorization depends on the equation of state.
-As of now all integrable quantities are "conserved" or "specific" (a quantity like velocity that when multiplied by density becomes conserved).
+Throughout this guide and the relevant sections of the codebase, we categorize quantities as integration quantities and primitives.

+The integration quantities are the cell-centered quantities that Enzo-E, as a whole, uses to describe the state of the fluid.
+In other words, these are the hydro/MHD quantities that Enzo-E expects to be integrated from one time-step to the next.
+The integration quantities include all passive scalars in their "conserved" form (i.e. as densities).
+All integration quantities can basically be subcategorized as either "conserved" or "specific" (a specific quantity like velocity that becomes conserved after multiplication by density).
+In cases using the dual energy formalism, we treat the specific internal energy as an integration quantity even though the internal energy density is not technically conserved (it requires source terms).

+The primitive quantities follow the normal textbook definition.
+We use the primitives internally within the hydro/MHD solver for reconstruction.
+The primitives include all passive scalars in their "specific" form (i.e. as mass fractions).
+Note that some quantities (like density or velocity) are categorized as both an integration quantity and a primitive.

-As an example, the categorization of the quantities for an ideal, adiabatic gas are:
+To provide a more concrete example, we categorize the quantities related to an ideal, adiabatic gas:

-  * density - reconstructable and integrable
+  * density - integration and primitive

-  * velocity - reconstructable and integrable
+  * velocity - integration and primitive

-  * pressure - only reconstructable
+  * pressure - only primitive

-  * (specific) total energy - only integrable
+  * (specific) total energy - only integration

-  * magnetic field - reconstructable and integrable
+  * magnetic field - integration and primitive

-*Note: Both the reconstructable and integrable quantities are frequently referred to as primitives throughout the codebase as primitives.
-This is mostly historical and mainly refers to the fact that the collection of quantities are not all of the quantities are "conserved" (at least some subset of them are "specific").*
+If using the dual energy formalism, we would categorize the (specific) internal energy as an integration quantity.
+As of now, there wouldn't be a primitive counterpart to the internal energy since it can be computed from the reconstructed density and pressure.

 stale depth
 -----------